 A number of preoperative exams can help a doctor understand the overall condition of a patient prior to undergoing surgery.
-It can determine if extra safety measures should be taken to ensure the patient makes it though surgery safely.
+It can determine if extra safety measures should be taken to ensure the patient makes it through surgery safely.

 What is Involved?